swcarpentry/python-novice-inflammation/instructors.md

 > ~~~
 >
 > Do they always do the same thing?
-> Answer: FIXME I bet it's possible to create a case where they don't.
-But are our learners going to figure one out?
-FIXME
+> Answer: Yes, although it's possible the internal implementation is different.
 > Which do you find easier to read?
+> Answers may vary..

 ## [Creating Functions](06-func.html)